zerosocialcode/Teneo/README.md

 ## Configuration

 - **2captcha_key.txt:** You will find the file `2captcha_key.txt` inside the project directory.
 Make sure `2captcha_key.txt` contains data that matches the format expected by the script.
-Here are examples of file formats:
+Example:
   ```bash
     your_2captcha_key
   ```

 - **accounts.json:** You will find the file `accounts.json` inside the project directory.
 Make sure `accounts.json` contains data that matches the format expected by the script.
-Here are examples of file formats:
+Example:
   ```json
     [
         {